John Atkyns1

 Gertrude Courtenay1

-Gertrude Courtenay was the daughter of Sir William Courtenay.1 She married Sir John Chichester, son of Edward Chichester and Lady Elizabeth Bourchier.1 She died in April 1566.1
+Gertrude Courtenay was born in 1521.2 She was the daughter of Sir William Courtenay.1 She married Sir John Chichester, son of Edward Chichester and Lady Elizabeth Bourchier.1 She died in April 1566.1

 Her married name became Chichester.1